harness/developer-hub/docs/continuous-delivery/troubleshoot-cd-with-aida.md

 * In an SSH deployment, there are no active delegates.
 Harness detects an error that it didn't find any eligible delegates to deploy the application.

-  AIDA reviews the context and provide more details about why the delegate was not detected as shown in the image below:
+  AIDA reviews the context and provides more details about why the delegate was not detected, as shown in the image below:

   <docimage path={require('./static/aida-troubleshooting-k8s-4.png')} width="100%" height="100%" title="Click to view full size image" />